Bod (TV series): Source books

 Before the animated series was commissioned, the four books had been read on another BBC children's programme: Play School.
 In 1974, thirteen five-minute episodes were created for transmission on the BBC as part of the Watch with Mother series, and were also sold to Australia's ABC channel.
 Soon thereafter, it was shown in New Zealand, the Netherlands, Sweden, Finland, Norway, Poland and Israel.
 In the United States, Bod aired on Nickelodeon as a segment on the Pinwheel program.

+Characters

 The character of Bod is a boy who lives in a town with Aunt Flo, PC Copper, Frank the Postman and Farmer Barleymow.
 Each of the characters has their own theme music performed by Griffiths which is heard when they appear.
 Regular features are animal identification and Bod Snap.

+Episodes

+All thirteen Bod episodes have been released on DVD.

+Alberto Frog

-There is also another set of characters who appear in each episode called Alberto Frog and his Amazing Animal Band with artwork by Joanne Cole.
-This section featured short extracts from famous pieces of classical music as part of the story, and usually ended with Alberto choosing a different flavour of milkshake as his reward for solving a problem, and was narrated by Maggie Henderson.
+There is also another segment which appears with each episode called Alberto Frog and his Amazing Animal Band with artwork by Joanne Cole.
+This section, narrated by Maggie Henderson, features short extracts from famous pieces of classical music as part of the story, and usually ends with Alberto choosing a different flavour of milkshake as his reward for solving a problem.